EternalAbby/Dependency-Injection-Extravagant.luau/README.md

+# DEPRECATED NOTICE

+This repository has been DEPRECATED.

+Due to how complex the workflow had become to maintain each module by myself, I cannot continue working on them in a single repository.
+As such, I had stopped maintaining them in this repository.
+However, you may find them in their own separate repository in their `README.md` or on my GitHub profile!

+It has been a great journey using GitHub so far.
+I hope to continue enjoying this process for some time.

 # Welcome to Dependency-Injection-Extravagant.luau

 This is Dependency Injection Extravagant, or the acronym DIE.
 A repository made to include a series of modules!